-With the news that Finding Nemo will soon be back with a much-anticipated sequel, the classic Pixar flick has been playing a lot in our house.
+The classic Pixar flick Finding Nemo has been playing a lot in our house.
 (A lot.)
-And I’m not at all complaining because, honestly?, it might be my favorite Disney movie.
+And I’m not at all complaining because, honestly?
+It might be my favorite Disney movie.

 I know, I know, I know.
 That’s a big statement.
 I’ve never been able to commit to just one favorite Disney movie — do I go with my childhood favorite Little Mermaid, a modern gem like Tangled, or the original Disney-Pixar mega hit Toy Story — but then MY GOD, WHICH TOY STORY?
 And then there’s The Lion King.